MecSim/MecSimCalc-docs/docs/getting-started/create.md

 We offer many free templates!
 They are a great way to get started with your app.
 There are 3 main types of templates:

-1. [The Basics](./example-1) -> Create a new blank app or use one of our starter templates
+1. [The Basics](./example-1) &#8594; Create a new blank app or use one of our starter templates that covers the 6 main steps of creating an app
-2. [Files](../files/overview) -> Learn how to manipulate spreadsheets and images
+2. [Files](../files/overview) &#8594; Learn how to manipulate spreadsheets and images
-3. [Maps](../maps/overview) -> If you want to draw shapes or display geospatial data
+3. [Maps](../maps/overview) &#8594; Draw shapes or display geospatial data

 ## Premium Templates